nonoo/kappanhang/README.md

 `loss` indicates failed retransmit sequences, so packet loss.
 This can cause audio and serial communication disruptions.

-If the status log interval (can be changed with the `-i` command line argument) is equal to or above 1 second, then the realtime status log will be disabled and all status log lines will be written as new console lines.
+If status bar interval (can be changed with the `-i` command line argument) is equal to or above 1 second, then the realtime status bar will be disabled and the contents of the second line of the status bar will be written as new console log lines.
+This is also the case if a Unix/VT100 terminal is not available.

 ## Authors